ryrob30/mobile-services.en/help/android/analytics-main/postbacks/postbacks.md

 ## Template Expansions {#section_6758AD05A24C4E9E965F5253294C164A}

 Template expansions are available in the `templateurl` and `templatebody` properties.
 Template items take the form of `{key}`, where `key` is a context data key or traditional data key.
-The values that are available for template expansion are limited to the [standard Lifecycle variables list](https://marketing.adobe.com/resources/help/en_US/mobile/android/metrics.html), in addition to any custom data that is attached to the hit that triggers the message.
+The values that are available for template expansion are limited to the [Lifecycle metrics](https://marketing.adobe.com/resources/help/en_US/mobile/android/metrics.html), in addition to any custom data that is attached to the hit that triggers the message.
 No historical- or segment-based data is available at this time.

 There are also specific, reserved templates that the SDK will automatically replace with internal data that is known to the SDK.